eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 There also is a plain [C API](../../../iceoryx_examples/icedelivery_on_c/README.md), which can be used if C++ is not an option.

 We now describe the how to use the API in iceoryx applications.
-We will ommit namespaces in several places to keep the code concise.
+We will omit namespaces in several places to keep the code concise.
 In most cases it can be assumed that we are using namespace ``iox::cxx``.
 We also will use ``auto`` sparingly to clearly show which types are involved, but in many cases automatic type deduction is possible and can shorten the code.